Joseph Banks: Newfoundland and Labrador

-Endeavour voyage
+The Endeavour voyage

-Banks was appointed to a joint Royal Navy/Royal Society scientific expedition to the South Pacific Ocean on HMS Endeavour, 1768–1771.
+Banks was appointed for a joint Royal Navy/Royal Society scientific expedition to the South Pacific Ocean on HMS Endeavour.
+The voyage started in 1768 and ended in 1771.
 This was the first of James Cook's voyages of discovery in that region.
-Banks funded eight others to join him: the Swedish naturalist Daniel Solander, the Finnish naturalist Herman Spöring (who also served as Banks's personal secretary and as a draughtsman), artists Sydney Parkinson and Alexander Buchan, and four servants from his estate: James Roberts, Peter Briscoe, Thomas Richmond, and George Dorlton.
-In 1771, he was travelling with James Cook and docked in Simon's Town in what is now South Africa.
-There, he met the trader Christoffel Brand and a friendship started.
-He was the godfather of Brand's grandson Christoffel Brand.
+Banks funded eight others to join him on the ship.
+The Swedish naturalist Daniel Solander, the Finnish naturalist Herman Spöring who also served as Banks's personal secretary and as a draughtsman, the artists Sydney Parkinson and Alexander Buchan, as well as four servants from his estate: James Roberts, Peter Briscoe, Thomas Richmond, and George Dorlton.